List of supporting Arrow characters: John Diggle Jr.

 John "J.J."
 Diggle Jr. (portrayed by Charlie Barnett) is the biological son of John Diggle and Lyla Michaels, who leads the "Deathstroke Gang" in the 2040 flashforwards.
 He has fallen out with both his father and his adopted brother Connor.
 When Connor contacts J.J. for the first time in a year, J.J. sends his gang to kill Connor.
 After the vigilantes bring down the wall separating Star City from the Glades at the end of season seven, the Deathstroke Gang grow more powerful and amass additional territory with J.J. claiming ownership of the city.
 After the Crisis, J.J.'s entire history has changed; his father makes sure that J.J. would grow up well-adjusted.
 In 2040, J.J. is not a Deathstroke and works as a curator of Star City's Vigilante Museum, and is having a strained relationship with Connor.
 However, someone from the Queen family's past restores J.J.'s memories from the initial timeline.

 Diggle and Michaels originally had a daughter named Sara, but Barry Allen's time traveling and creation (and subsequent erasure) of the Flashpoint timeline results in her being replaced by J.J.
-Keon Boateng and Marcello Guede portray J'S. as a child from season five to seven.
+Keon Boateng and Marcello Guede portray J.J. as a child from season five to seven.
 After the Crisis, Sara is restored to the timeline, existing simultaneously with her brother.

 Carly Diggle

 Carly Diggle (portrayed by Christie Laing) is a love interest of John Diggle and widow of his brother, Andy.

-They Eventually broke up because of Diggle obsession with Deadshot.
+They eventually broke up because of Diggle obsession with Deadshot.